tAndreani/IPVARIABLE/README.md

 # Noisy regions estimation in K562, GM12878, HepG2 and MCF-7 cell lines

-A statistical test was computed based according to the computation of the z-score and p.value:
+A statistical test was computed based on to the computation of a z-score and p.value using 1000 randomizations:

 Function 2) `Stath.Test(matrix=ReproducibilityScoreMatrix, n.simulations=1000, n.regions=n.regions.score.0)`